5 Mins Read

 The climate crisis will also change where farmers can grow cacao and a shortage of chocolate products is expected in the coming years due to drier weather in west Africa.

-Last year, France’s wine industry saw its smallest harvest since 1957, with an estimated loss of $2bn in sales.
+in 2021, France’s wine industry saw its smallest harvest since 1957, with an estimated loss of $2bn in sales.
 One Champagne vineyard that typically makes 40,000 to 50,000 bottles annually produced nothing in 2021 due to higher temperatures and heavy rains.

 One study showed that if temperatures rise by 2C, wine-growing regions could shrink by as much as 56%.
 Four degrees of warming could mean 85% of those areas would no longer be able to produce good wines.